 Non-Fiction Books for 3rd Grade Boys

-My son doesn’t seem to gravitate towards much non-fiction lately so I make special note when one comes home from the school library.
+My son doesn’t seem to gravitate towards much non-fiction lately so I make a special note when one comes home from the school library.

-It is a really cool book that tells you how to a lot of awesome stuff.
+It is a really cool book that tells you how to do a lot of awesome stuff.
 Example: make blubber, find the sweet spot on a baseball bat, and how to grow a plant in a glass jar.

 The Adventures of Thor the Thunder God by Lise Lunge-Larsen